dwyl/flutter-phoenix-channels-demo/app/pwa.md

 # Enhancing our `PWA` 👩‍💻

-This is a small guide
+This is a small document
 that will guide you
-to deploy enhance the `Flutter` app, making it a *better* `PWA` for selected platforms, and provide the person with a better experience!
+to enhance the `Flutter` app,
+making it a *better* `PWA` for selected platforms, and provide the person using it with a better experience!

 </div>